-At the Meeting, disinterested Shareholders will be asked to consider and, if deemed advisable, amend the current Share Incentive Plan to increase the maximum number of Common Shares in respect of which Awards may be outstanding under the Share Incentive Plan at 15,045,158, which together with the Common Shares reserved under the Share Incentive Plan is approximately 20% of the total number of Common Shares issued and outstanding as at the Record Date.
+At the Meeting, disinterested Shareholders will be asked to consider and, if deemed advisable, amend the current Share Incentive Plan to:

+- (a) increase the maximum number of Common Shares in respect of which Awards may be outstanding under the Share Incentive Plan at 15,551,993, which together with the Common Shares reserved under the Share Incentive Plan is approximately 20% of the total number of Common Shares issued and outstanding as at the Record Date; and - (b) effect certain clerical and housekeeping amendments that are not substantive in nature.

-The full text of the Share Incentive Plan, which incorporates the proposed amendments set forth above is available for review by any Shareholder up until the day preceding the Meeting at the Company's registered and records offices at 2080 - 777 Hornby Street, Vancouver, British Columbia.
+The full text of the Share Incentive Plan, which incorporates the proposed amendments set forth above is available for review by any Shareholder up until the day preceding the Meeting at the Company's registered and records offices at 830 - 999 West Broadway, Vancouver, British Columbia.
 Shareholders are urged to review the Incentive Plan in its entirety.